TroelsMortensen/CodeLabs/Tutorials/CsharpTodoTutorialPart1/9 File context.md

 private string todoFilePath = "todos.json";
 private ICollection<Todo> todos;
 ```
-We use a collection, because this class does not have get-methods to access objects at an index.
+We use a collection, because this class should not have get-methods to access objects at an index.
 This is to simulate how you will work with a database in the future.

 ### Constructor
 Then we need a constructor.
 We wish to insert some dummy data into the file, if nothing exists, just so we have
 something to work with.
 The constructor looks like this: